micropython/micropython/shared-bindings/ulab/__init__.rst

 .. method:: eig(m)

    :param m: a square matrix
-   :return tuple (eigenvectors, eigenvaues):
+   :return tuple (eigenvectors, eigenvalues):

    Computes the eigenvalues and eigenvectors of a square matrix

 .. method:: eye(size, \*, dtype=float)

-   :param int: size - The number of rows and colums in the matrix
+   :param int: size - The number of rows and columns in the matrix

    Returns a square matrix with all the diagonal elements set to 1 and all other elements set to 0